liayn/lms3h5p/README.md

 This extension provides a platform integration for H5P into the TYPO3 CMS (https://typo3.org/), allowing you to use H5P content types within TYPO3 CMS.

+This extension works independendly inside a TYPO3 Installation but is part of the TYPO3 based E-Learning System LMS3 http://www.lms3.de created by LEARNTUBE GmbH.

 Installation
 ============